26 Best Restaurants in Vienna, Austria

 $ | 1st District

 This landmark café is on one of the most charming squares in Vienna.
-The "Little Cafe" is open daily for coffee, cocktails, and light snacks, and few places are more delightful to sit in and relax on a warm afternoon or evening.
+The "Little Cafe" is open daily for coffee, cocktails, and light snacks, and few places are more delightful to sit in and relax on a warm afternoon or even into the night.
 In summer, tables are set up outside on the cobblestone square where the only sounds are the tinkling fountain and the occasional chiming of bells from the ancient Franciscan monastery next door.
+The cafe can be seen in the film Before Sunrise.
+Service can be slow at peak hours.

-Even though night owls flock to the bar at Motto am Fluss until the wee hours, this sleek eatery serves an inspired selection of dishes when the sun is up, too, like tuna steak with creamy avocado sauce.
+Night owls flock to the bar at Motto am Fluss until the wee hours, but this sleek eatery serves an inspired selection of dishes when the sun is up, too, like tuna steak with creamy avocado sauce.
 The building overlooks the Danube and resembles an ocean liner, with a retro 1950s interior of checkerboard floors below and gigantic, globe-mirrored lamps above.
 Chairs and tables are of a heavy, varnished, dark timber.
 The dining room is sprawling and has huge windows through which you can watch the city's twinkling lights.
+The café and terrace have a less expensive bistro menu.

 01-25255